ayethantmay/ayethantmay.github.io/_pages/about.md

 1. Technical article writer
 1. Team founder
 1. Strategic Planner
-1. Fund-raiser for a start-up

 What I do recently
 ======
-While committing the small social data science start-up team with my friends (which is my part-time), I am hunting the full-time data scientist position in the industry.
+I am hunting the full-time data scientist position in the industry.
 If you find one suitable space, please ping me for the information.
 I would not forget you for a coffee treat!

-Apart from those stuffs, I'm exploring the blooming `web3` data science technologies and blockchain data structures.
+Apart from job hunting, I'm exploring the blooming `web3` data science technologies and blockchain data structures.
 I invite you if you would like to try walking together with me on uncharted `web3` data science path.

 For more info